Skip Navigation

 1. Identify positive and negative methods of conflict resolution.

-2. Compare assertive passive, and aggressive behavior.
+2. Compare assertive, passive, aggressive, and passive-aggressive behavior.

 Students will list the functions and purposes of responsible dating.